chriscurl1538/load_following_decision/README.md

 (which is called "thermal load following", or TLF).
 This software package is intended to perform an economic analysis of both operating modes and select the one that is most economically favorable (has the lowest payback period).
-Currently the software only calculates the payback period for the ELF operating mode.
+Currently, the software only calculates the payback period for the ELF operating mode.

 Further details can be found in /docs/project_motivation.md